joeVenner/control-3d-character-using-python/README.md

  ## - Youtube Video :
- in this tuto i explained how the script works and i will walk you through the Installation process Check Out Youtube Tuto : https://youtu.be/tEmdLULBUTQ
+ in this tuto i explained how the script works and i will walk you through the Installation process Check it Out  <br>Link : https://youtu.be/tEmdLULBUTQ

 ## - License :